eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 The **Pub** mode and the **Sub** mode.

-In the Sub mode the subscriber operates either:
+In the Sub mode, the subscriber operates either:

 -  Using the **Listener** notification mechanism,
 -  The **WaitSet** notification mechanism, or